cd0g05/Polaris/README.md

 # Polaris
-A discord bot that has many functions and fun commands, and also a chance to randomly respond to the user with a quip, poem, philosophical observation, and much more.
+A discord bot that has many functions and fun commands, with the tendency to insert itself into conversations, leaving a comedic remark, an incisive quote, or a fitting poem.